 - Good high-speed performance

-- Provides good mixture of stability and dampening
+- Provides a good mixture of stability and dampening

-- Lacks ability for good buttering or jibs
+- Lacks ability for a good buttering or jibs

-- Comes across as too stiff for some riders
+- Might be too stiff for some riders

 1. Rossignol XV Magtek Snowboard